remotesensinginfo/rsgislib/doc/python/source/about.rst

 There has been no direct funding to develop RSGISLib or obligations to release it.
 However, there has been funding which has supported us and allowed us work on it and we feel strongly about the role of open source software in reproducible research.

 Pete Bunting is employed by Aberystwyth University and has been since RSGISLib was started, with the exception of a year spent at Landcare Research (New Zealand), where a number of features including the segmentation and Raster GIS were added.
 Landcare Research continue to provide support for Pete.
+The Norwegian Space Centre funded development of `issues <https://rsgislib.org/arcsi>`_ ARCSI, which involved adding features to RSGISLib for atmospheric correction of satellite data.

 Dan Clewley's PhD (2008 - 2012) was funded by a NERC studentship.
 He is currently employed in `Mahta Moghaddam's <http://mixil.usc.edu/people/director/>`_ Microwave Systems Sensors and Imaging Lab (MiXIL) at the University of Southern California, primarily funded through a NASA-ESDR award.